c4v4/LKH3/README.md

 The results are also available as a [google doc](https://docs.google.com/spreadsheets/d/1Esg-xHBSdPgNsuO5iTLkXmuDSP0oPHyUJFNkHZDvqa0/edit?usp=sharing).

 For all the tests, only the time of the single *RUN* has been counted, ignoring the setup time needed by the ascent procedure to define the candidate set.
-Moreover, in the plots that follow, the x axis displays the Customers + Vehicles sum, since inside the LKH-3 each solution is represented with a TSP-tour of such size (or twice as big for asymmetric problems).
+Moreover, in the plots that follow, the x axis displays the *Customers + Vehicles* sum, since inside the LKH-3 each solution is represented with a TSP-tour of such size (or twice as big for asymmetric problems).
 ### CVRP Speedup
 For the CVRP variant the full Uchoa dataset (containing 100 instances, from 100 to 1000 customers) along with the Belgium dataset (containing 10 instances, from 3000 to 30000 customers) have been used.

-Both the original LKH-3 and the customized one have been tested with 4 different random seeds for each instance, executing a single *RUN* per seed.
+Both the original LKH-3 and the customized one have been tested with 4 different random seeds, executing a single *RUN* per seed.
 For the Uchoa instances, the number of *TRIALS* have been set to 10000, while, for the bigger Belgium instances, 5000 *TRIALS* have been used.

 Speedup for Uchoa instances only: